Website security basics for small businesses

 Table of Contents

-- Outdated CMS or plugins — WordPress plugins with known vulnerabilities
+- Outdated CMS or plugins: WordPress plugins with known vulnerabilities sit unpatched for months

-- Weak passwords — “admin/admin123” is still disturbingly common
+- Weak passwords: “admin/admin123” is still disturbingly common in the wild

-- No HTTPS — Data transmitted in plain text
+- No HTTPS: data transmitted in plain text for anyone on the network to read

-- Shared hosting vulnerabilities — One compromised site affects neighbors
+- Shared hosting issues: one compromised site on the server can affect its neighbors

-If your site doesn’t have the padlock icon, fix this first.
-HTTPS encrypts data between your visitor’s browser and your server.
+If your site doesn’t have the padlock icon, this is your first priority.
+HTTPS encrypts the connection between your visitors and your server.

-- Most hosts offer free SSL via Let’s Encrypt
+- Most hosts offer free SSL through Let’s Encrypt

-- Browsers now warn visitors about “Not Secure” sites
+- Browsers now show “Not Secure” warnings that scare visitors away

 If you’re running WordPress or any CMS:

-- Update the core software as soon as patches release
+- Update core software as soon as security patches drop

 - Update all plugins and themes